 Visible from the highest point in town, the area is home to Colorado’s only geyser and offers a host of other included activities from mountain biking and nature walks to cross-country skiing and snowshoeing.

-The hot springs are only accessible for overnight guests, with luxurious cabin rentals starting at $630 a night.
+The hot springs are only accessible for overnight guests, with luxurious and all-inclusive cabin rentals starting at $1,000 a night.

 Breitenbush Hot Springs — Detroit, Ore.

 A remote retreat and conference center where the WiFi is weak, Breitenbush is the place to go for a digital detox.

 The three clothing-optional pools and steam sauna each have varying temperatures with views of glacier-fed rivers, lush forests and towering mountains.
 In short?
 It’s the place to find your zen surrounded by a beautiful backdrop of nature.